isographlabs/isograph/docs-website/docs/backlog.md

 - Compile compiler to Wasm
 - IR explorer
 - Code sandbox example
-- Topological sort in compiler
+- Topological sort in compiler?
+(Is this still needed?)
 - Validate no infinite recursion
 - Statically prune inaccessible branches
 - TypeScript errors in emitted artifacts